mcclowes/cv/src/sections/experience.md

 _November 2021 - Ongoing_

-Heading [Codat](https://bit.ly/3ObH0e0)'s client and developer experience, I've:
+Heading [Codat](https://bit.ly/3ObH0e0)'s user experience and platform teams, I've:

-- Created the product vision and strategy for the user experiences and platform teams (the majority of Codat's P&E org), reporting directly to the CEO.
+- Created and delivered product vision and strategy for the the majority of Codat's P&E org, reporting directly to the CEO.
 - Managed high-performing product, engineering, design, and technical writing teams, coaching contributors consistently recognised as top achievers.
 - Created Codat's best-in-class [Link](https://docs.codat.io/auth-flow/overview) product, driving the data sharing for 100,000s of SMBs.
 - Replatformed Codat.
-- [Dev portal](https://app.codat.io/) - Redesigned and built the [Codat Portal](https://bit.ly/3AXMZjC)
+- Redesigned and built the Codat [developer portal](https://bit.ly/3AXMZjC)
-- [Docs](https://docs.codat.io/) - Fully reimagined docs site, launched new detailed API ref and SDKs, and sample code
+- Fully reimagined Codat's award-winning [docs](https://docs.codat.io/), launched new detailed API ref and SDKs, and sample code
 - Delivered major features for the largest US & UK banks and other major enterprises
-- Growth - Launched (and later sunset) an experimental new pricing model and growth motion for Codat.
 - Managed the design team, creating beautiful and usable experiences
 - Rolled out our design system across our products, with a focus on accessibility
+- Launched (and later sunset) an experimental new pricing model and growth motion for Codat.
 - Pioneered data-driven product management, supported by Amplitude
 - Created an ethnographic research practice, focused on our developer personas
 - Celebrated as "Codat's top PM" and "top manager" and promoted at pace several times to current responsibilities

 ### Product Manager _- Swoop_

-_March 2021 - Novmber 2021_
+_March 2021 - November 2021_

 Managed building to loan provider and credit scoring APIs, as well as designing [Swoop](https://bit.ly/swoopfunding)'s own instant-decisioning API product.
 Delivered a new growth product for Swoop, allowing SMBs to find themselves up to £1,000,000 in funding, accessible within 24 hours via our loan providers' APIs.

-Ran delivery management for the team, and dramatically increased our my team's velocity, releasing several major projects.
+Ran delivery management for the team, and dramatically increased my team's velocity, releasing several major projects.

+\page

 ### Product Manager _- Codogo_